menu

 Durant is a very small city located in the state of Mississippi.
 With a population of 2,017 people and just one neighborhood, Durant is the 114th largest community in Mississippi.

-Durant is a blue-collar town, with 53.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Durant is generally considered to be a blue-collar town.
+53.86% of the Durant workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Durant is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Durant who work in sales jobs (12.32%), food service (9.39%), and management occupations (6.26%).

 The rate of college-level education in Durant is quite a bit lower than the national average among all cities of 21.84%: just 10.16% of people here over 25 have a bachelor's degree or an advanced degree.